juristr/juristr.github.com/_posts/2016-12-13-let-me-explain-angular-release-cycles.md

 ### Naming guidelines

+_Update (28th Jan 2017): The Angular team has [released official branding guidelines](http://angularjs.blogspot.org/2017/01/branding-guidelines-for-angular-and.html) on how to name libraries, books, articles.
+I've updated the below section accordingly._

+The short version: use **AngularJS for any 1.x release, and simply Angular for any 2+ release**.
+The goal is to bring as much consistency as possible especially going forward, while reducing the maintenance burden caused by past branding inconsistencies.

-Basically from now on, name all versions of Angular simply “Angular”.
-Try to avoid using the version number, unless it is really necessary to disambiguate.
+Basically try to avoid the use of the version number, unless it is really necessary to disambiguate.
 For example:

 - Use “Angular” by default (“I’m an Angular developer”, “This is an Angular meetup”, “The Angular ecosystem is growing quickly”)
 - “Angular 1”, “Angular 2”, “Angular 4” when talking about a specific release train (e.g. when talking about a newly introduced feature - “This is an introduction to feature X, introduced in Angular 4”, “We are upgrading from Angular 1 to Angular 2”, “I’m proposing this change for Angular 5”)
 - Use full semver version when reporting a bug (“This issue is present as of Angular 2.3.1”)

-All the docs - even for Angular 1 - will be aligned to this in the coming weeks.
-Yes, they'll be dropping "JS" from AngularJS where possible.
 Also in blog articles, courses, books or whenever you are targeting a very specific version of Angular, consider adding a header line which states that:

 > This articles uses Angular **v2.3.1**.